Energy Efficiency: Peacemaker in War on Coal?

 Incentivizing energy efficiency also encourages tech innovation, added Richard Caperton, Opower’s director of national policy and partnerships, who participated in ACEEE’s media announcement.

 He used Opower as an example.
 The software company combines analytics, consumer marketing and behavioral science to encourage home and business energy savings.
-Its program has led to 4 TWh of electricity savings in the US, the amount of power used by San Francisco in a year.
+Its program has led to 4 TWh of electricity savings in the US, the amount of power used by in a year.
 Opower expects to save as much as the Hoover Dam producers this year, he said.

 Opower has grown from two co-founders seven years ago to more than 500 employees today.
 “Just like nobody could imagine Opower a decade ago, there are going to be companies in a decade from now that you and I have never thought of.
 That’s because strong efficiency policies lead to private sector innovation,” he said.